aahavens1/portfolio/README.md

+Project is in development phase.
 <a name="readme-top"></a>

-# A Modern UI/UX Portfolio using Next.JS
+# A Modern Frontend Portfolio using Next.JS

 ![A Modern UI/UX Portfolio using Next.JS](/.github/images/img_main.png "A Modern UI/UX Portfolio using Next.JS")